 Fase Black & White Floor Lamp

-Materials: White painted metal lampshades.
-Chromed rod in two parts.
+Materials: White painted round tubular metal lampshades.
+Black plastic ends.
+Chrome rod made of two parts.
 Black plastic parts.
-Black plastic base with a, iron counterweight inside.
+Round black plastic base with an iron counterweight inside.
 Step switch.
 Porcelain sockets.

 Lampshades: ∅ 10 x 17 cm / 3.93 x 6.69”